The Cardozo Academy

 • Judaism without God

-In Contemporary Issues and Jewish Thought and Philosophy by Rabbi Nathan Lopes Cardozo
+In Contemporary Issues and Jewish Thought and Philosophy

 With the terrible pogrom which took place in my hometown, Amsterdam, and the ongoing Anti-Semitism in Europe, the United States, and indeed worldwide, it is time to give proper attention to one of the great mistakes of modern Jewish history.
 This is the myth that if Jews would only “normalize” themselves, anti-Semitism would come to an end.
 This constantly repeated mantra has proven to be entirely wrong and in fact, dangerous.

-In Contemporary Issues by Rabbi Nathan Lopes Cardozo
+In Contemporary Issues

 After this war is won, the next great challenge facing the State of Israel will be the possibility that its soldiers will one day refuse to serve and defend this country.
 How long will we be able to rely on the Israeli army if its combatants do not realize what it is they are fighting for?
 It is important that they know that they are defending an idea and a holy mission which far surpasses the defense of a piece of land!